DGoodman91/pen-testing/README.md

 # Penetration testing notes

-Notes, cheatsheets and reference links for pen testing stuff
+Notes, cheatsheets and reference links for pen testing stuff.
+Not intended to be comprehensive - I add to this as and when I use things in CTF exercises & other work.

 ## Cracking
 - [Hashes](cracking/hashes.md)